 The most interesting bit for me and worth the price of admission (it was free) was a display on fire marks, which I had somehow never heard of.
 While you’re learning about them, enjoy the creative use of capital letters and sentence structure.

-The inner wall displayed a history of fire fighting in the Springs.
-Sally found this bit on the local IRS office.
+The inner wall displayed a history of fire fighting in the Springs including this bit on the local IRS office.

 There wasn’t a lot to the museum, and we didn’t stay long, but what was there was worth stopping in to see on a lazy morning.